hadronized/blog/Getting_Into_Netwire.md

 afraid of.
 Because they’re actually not.
 They’re **all simple**.
 At least for Haskell purposes.

-**Note: I do know we could simply use the GeneralizedNewtypeDeriving` extension but I want to detail all the implementation, so we’ll see how to implement all the nice abstractions.**
+**Note**: I do know we could simply use the GeneralizedNewtypeDeriving` extension but I want to detail all the implementation, so we’ll see how to implement all the nice abstractions.

 ### Arrow